SebastiaoCarvalho/psPlusApi/README.md

 > API that shows you the benefits of the different types of PsPlus subscriptions.

+## Description

+This is an API developed in JavaScript that uses Selenium to scrape the official PlayStation website to retrieve information about the free games of different PlayStation Plus subscription types.
+The information is extracted from the United States version of the [PlayStation website](https://www.playstation.com/en-us/ps-plus/).

 ## Using this API

-To use this API in localhost you need to follow the steps below

-- Install dependencies:
+### Requirements

+- Node.js (version 17)
+- npm (version 8)

+### Installation

 ```sh
 npm i
 ```

-- Run the program
+### Running the API

 ```sh
 npm start